ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    for large and/or complex projects—especially in trimming down problematically long compiler command lines.

-## Source Files & Binary Release Artifacts
+## Conventions for Source Files & Binary Release Artifacts

 Your binary release artifact results from the compilation and linking of all source files Ceedling finds in the specified source